decred/vspd/README.md

 ## MVP features

+- When dcrvsp is started for the first time, it generates a ed25519 keypair and stores it in the database.
+This key is used to sign all API responses, and the signature is included in the response header `VSP-Signature`.
+Error responses are not signed.
 - VSP API as described in [dcrstakepool #574](https://github.com/decred/dcrstakepool/issues/574)
   - Request fee amount (`GET /fee`)
   - Request fee address (`POST /feeaddress`)